Should you hire an in-house designer or a contractor?

 Editor’s note: This post is a part of our latest initiative to demystify design and find the best brand designers and agencies in the world who work with early-stage companies — nominate a talented brand designer you’ve worked with.

-During a decade as the manager of the in-house design team at open source technology company Red Hat, Chris Grams learned that brand design is best when informed by a company’s culture and community.
+During a decade as the manager of the in-house design team at open-source technology company Red Hat, Chris Grams learned that brand design is best when informed by a company’s culture and community.

 He felt a natural push toward an open, collaborative attitude, distinct from how many companies approached design at that time.
 It was the early 2000s, and most companies saw their interactions with customers as a one-way street.
 In open source, it was an intersection.

-“You almost break down the company and the community of people who surround the brand,” says Grams, currently head of marketing at Tidelift, an open source software management firm, and author of The Ad-Free Brand.
+“You almost break down the company and the community of people who surround the brand,” says Grams, currently head of marketing at Tidelift, an open-source software management firm, and author of The Ad-Free Brand.
 “Now it feels like pretty standard operating procedure for the best brands that have the best relationship with their communities.”

 This shift has a large influence on the question of when you should hire an in-house designer versus a contractor to do your branding design.